Alwaki/alwaki.github.io/_pages/frontpage.md

 list_title: Projects
 ---

-My name is Alexander Wallén Kiessling, and I am a research engineer at the department of [Robotics, Perception and Learning](https://www.kth.se/is/rpl), KTH Stockholm (see more details in the about me section).
-My research interests include *Field robotics, Perception, Navigigation, State Estimation, Machine Learning, Mechatronics*.
+My name is Alexander Wallén Kiessling, and I am a research engineer at the department of [Robotics, Perception and Learning](https://www.kth.se/is/rpl), KTH Stockholm.
+My research interests broadly include *Field robotics, Perception, Navigation, State Estimation, Machine Learning, Mechatronics*.

-This page contains some information regarding projects I've worked on (see posts below), and details such as CV, email and other socials.
+This page contains some information regarding projects I've worked on (see posts below), and details such as CV, email and other socials (see section About me).

 Have a great day!!